ESTABLISHING OUR GOAL

 Whoever patiently overcomes each of these eight behaviors will have power over the second death.
 In addition, he will inherit all that God makes new at the time of the coming down to earth of the holy city.

-Those who maintain that "grace shields us from the power of the Lake of Fire," and "we just have to believe that Jesus did it all," are leading themselves and their followers to Divine judgment.
+Those who maintain that “grace shields us from the power of the Lake of Fire,” and “we only need to believe that Jesus did it all,” are leading themselves and their followers to Divine judgment.
 The Bible means precisely what it states.
-It is time for our leaders to study carefully the goals set forth in the New Testament and modify their operations accordingly.
+It is time for our leaders to study carefully the goals presented in the New Testament and modify their operations accordingly.

 Millions of souls are in the balance today.
 There is no source of the knowledge of God other than the members of the Christian churches, regardless of the protestations of other religions.
 If our goals are not conformed to the goals of the New Testament, the social fabric of America will crumble and we will not be a significant force in the world.

 We may not realize it, but God is pouring out His Spirit in other countries and signs and wonders are taking place there.
 But we in America are being left high and dry, spiritually as well as financially, although there are preachers who are attempting to work up some sort of revival by means of their soulish enthusiasms.